 The same study also found that some products labeled to contain only herbs and minerals still had detectable amounts of animal thyroid hormones.
 The study authors concluded that thyroid hormone-containing supplements may be harmful by causing elevated hormone levels and possibly even leading to facticious hyperthyroidism – a form of hyperthyroidism caused by medication.

 In addition, there is also some concern about the high amounts of iodine present in some thyroid supplements.
 Whereas the daily recommended intake for adults is 150 mcg, many supplements provide daily doses as high as 400 mcg.
 Medical experts warn that consumption of excess iodine may worsen or lead to hypothyroidism or hyperthyroidism in susceptible individuals, such as people with existing thyroid disorders or the elderly.
 6

-Ultimately, caution has to be taken when choosing to take thyroid supplements.
+Ultimately, caution has to be exercised when taking thyroid supplements.
 If you are set on trying one, always read the label to find out exactly what you’re getting, and keep a watchful eye on how your body responds.

 Who Takes Thyroid Supplements?

-Thyroid supplements are taken by three main groups of people:
+Thyroid supplements are taken by four main groups of people: